Skip to content

 process(batch)

-The CM yields an async iterator of per-tick sample batches.
+The CM yields a :class:Recording whose :attr:Recording.stream is an async iterator of per-tick sample batches.
 Each batch is a Mapping[name, Sample] — one entry per device that participated on that tick.
 Successful polls produce a :class:Sample carrying a :class:Reading; failed polls produce a :class:Sample with reading=None and error set.
+The bundled :attr:Recording.summary updates live during the run and finalises (finished_at set) on CM exit.

 Parameters: